Elizabeth A. Stuart, PhD

 Robert C. Byrd Scholar (1993-1997)

-Bayesian modeling, biostatistics, causal inference, multi-level modeling, observational study, non-experimental study, prevention research, propensity scores
+Bayesian modeling, biostatistics, causal inference, generalizability of results from randomized trials to target populations (external validity), measurement error, multi-level modeling, observational study, non-experimental study, prevention research, propensity scores